top of page

 PGY-3

-As a third year, residents are encouraged to act as junior level attendings, managing multiple patients while supervising lower-level residents and medical students.
+As third years, residents are encouraged to act as junior level attendings, managing multiple patients while supervising lower-level residents and medical students.
 One final ICU month allows residents to hone in on their critical care skills before hitting the real world.
 Finally, third years have the opportunity during their elective month to focus on those areas of emergency medicine that are most important to them.
-Popular choices include ultrasound, research, or a teaching elective.
+Popular choices include ultrasound, toxicology, research or a teaching elective.
 Third years have four weeks of vacation time.

 9 MONTHS of